- About Uzbekistan

 Since the early 90s, Uzbekistan has pursued a cautious and gradual approach to economic reforms.
 The national trade regime is rigid, with extensive tariff and non-tariff barriers in place.
 Main economic policies have included active state interventions designed to achieve self-sufficiency in cereal and energy resources, import substitution, and the accumulation of foreign exchange reserves.

-As of 2013, about 16 per cent of people in Uzbekistan lived below the national poverty line, 75 per cent of whom live in rural areas.
+As of 2015, about 12.8 per cent of people in Uzbekistan lived below the national poverty line, 75 per cent of whom live in rural areas (ADB, Basic Statistics 2017).
 One of the most difficult challenges the country is facing is a lack of employment opportunities, and a high disparity in living standards between rural and urban areas.
-High unemployment and low wages have resulted in a mass labour migration to Russia and Kazakhstan, while remittances have accounted for about 10-12 percent of the nation’s GDP between 2010 and 2014.
+High unemployment and low wages have resulted in a mass labour migration to Russia and Kazakhstan, while remittances have accounted for about 10-12 percent of the nation’s GDP between 2010 and 2013.
+Since 2013, remittances have continuously declined and their share in GDP has been halved.

 The Government of Uzbekistan recognizes that governance at central as well as local levels remains an area where further reforms are needed to improve participatory decision-making, transparency, and the openness of government bodies.
 Other pressing issues include the need to improve public awareness of and adherence to human rights principles, ensure access to justice for vulnerable groups, and promote gender equality.